 - And a better chance to coordinate issues such as transportation, living options, and financial and legal matters

 Such cognitive screenings consist of the Montreal Cognitive Assessment (MoCA), Modified Mini-Mental State Exam (3MS or MMSE), and the Rowland Universal Dementia Assessment Scale (RUDAS).
-These specific assessments are all in relatively wide use for persons suspected of dementia or mild cognitive impairment (MCI), which is a condition in between old age symptoms and those of dementia.
+These specific assessments are all in relatively wide use for persons suspected of dementia or mild cognitive impairment (MCI), which is a condition in between age-related symptoms and those of dementia.
 These instruments have good psychometric properties and some advantages over the MMSE with respect to overcoming educational and cultural biases.

-It should be understood that brief assessments, such as the ones already listed, go well beyond assessing one’s memory and cognition.
+It should be understood that brief assessments, such as the ones already listed, go beyond assessing one’s memory and cognition.
 Depressed and anxious older adults often cite memory problems as a significant symptom, more so than younger populations.
 Brief screening tests such as the Geriatric Depression Scale (GDS), and the Geriatric Anxiety Inventory (GAI), are appropriate for older persons with suspected cognitive decline who can still manage self-report inventories.
-The Cornell Scale for Depression in Dementia, and the Rating Anxiety in Dementia scale, are both appropriate when self-reporting is no longer an option for the patient with dementia, and when other informant reports on mood and anxiety may therefore be required.
+The Cornell Scale for Depression in Dementia, and the Rating Anxiety in Dementia scale, are both appropriate when self-reporting is no longer an option for the person with dementia, and when other informant reports on mood and anxiety may be required.

 The MMSE assesses a number of different mental abilities, including short- and long-term memory, attention span, concentration, language and communication skills, ability to plan, and the ability to understand instructions.
 The MMSE consists of a series of exercises which include: memorizing a short list of objects and then repeating the list, writing a short sentence that is grammatically correct, such as “the dog sat on the floor”, correctly answering time-orientation questions, such as identifying the day of the week, and the date or the year.
 Although this is not a test to diagnose dementia, it is useful for assessing the level of mental impairment that a person with dementia may have.
 A perfect score on the MMSE is 30 points, and a score of 20-24 suggests mild dementia, 13-20 suggests moderate dementia, and less than 12 reflects severe dementia.

 In addition to the above testing processes, multiple lab tests may be conducted to find if there are any treatable co-existing conditions.
 Simple blood tests can detect physical problems that can affect brain functions, such as vitamin B-12 deficiency, or an under-active thyroid gland.
 Sometimes the spinal fluid is examined for infection, inflammation, or markers of some other degenerative disease.
 Doctors may use a variety of laboratory tests to help diagnose dementia or rule out other conditions such as kidney failure, which can contribute to Alzheimer’s symptoms.